Aliases for PHF8 Gene

 Previous GeneCards Identifiers for PHF8 Gene

 The protein encoded by this gene is a histone lysine demethylase that preferentially acts on histones in the monomethyl or dimethyl states.
 The encoded protein requires Fe(2+) ion, 2-oxoglutarate, and oxygen for its catalytic activity.
-Defects in this gene are a cause of mental retardation syndromic X-linked Siderius type (MRXSSD).
-Four transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2010]
+The protein has an N-terminal PHD finger and a central Jumonji C domain.
+This gene is thought to function as a transcription activator.
+Defects in this gene are a cause of syndromic X-linked Siderius type intellectual disability (MRXSSD) and over-expression of this gene is associated with several forms of cancer.
+Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2017]

 GeneCards Summary for PHF8 Gene

 PHF8 (PHD Finger Protein 8) is a Protein Coding gene.
-Diseases associated with PHF8 include x-linked intellectual disability, siderius type and cleft lip +/- cleft palate.
-Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
-GO annotations related to this gene include chromatin binding and methylated histone binding.
-An important paralog of this gene is KDM2B.
+Diseases associated with PHF8 include X-Linked Intellectual Disability, Siderius Type and Syndromic X-Linked Intellectual Disability Siderius Type.
+Among its related pathways are Mitotic Prophase and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and methylated histone binding.
+An important paralog of this gene is PHF2.